 Pick the next thing you want to improve.
 Stick to one thing.
 And give yourself enough time to develop, enough so people you play with will remark on it and ask you how you have done it.

-Let’s take an example, how long do you think it will take to improve your pitching over say 50 yards.
+Let’s take an example, how long do you think it will take to improve your golf swing?
 Set yourself a target you think you can achieve if you focus and work.
 Try it and see.
-Setting goals is a tactic many professionals use by the way.
+Setting goals is a tactic many professionals use, by the way.
 Remember, replicate what you do in a game as you practice.

 Use your weapons wisely